 Inside the 40,000-square-foot complex, Library visitors can step into a video booth to send Mr. Graham a personal birthday message.
 Guests of all ages are rehearsing what they will say, and some practice singing “happy birthday” in the line that is forming next to the video area.

 Behind the line, crowds walk back into the depths of the Library’s main building, which houses more than 60 years of Billy Graham’s history in multimedia exhibits, vibrant films, and interactive displays.

 Others munch on the free birthday cake; it’s delicious.

 Many people here today have a memory or a story to tell of Mr. Graham’s influence on their lives.
-So far, more than 80,000 people have logged on to billygraham90.com to send a birthday message or story to Mr. Graham.
+So far, more than 80,000 people have logged onto a special website dedicated to Mr. Graham’s birthday to send him a birthday message or story.

 “The common thread through every one of these stories is how Jesus Christ has changed lives and what Jesus Christ means to people,” says Franklin Graham, “so they’re just thanking my father for sharing Christ with them.”

 One Library guest today is Adam, a minister who has brought his children and a group from his church.
 As he’s waiting in line, he shares his story: